How to Develop a

 • Representatives from Central Vermont Regional Planning Commission, Efficiency Vermont, VEIC, Vermont Economic Development Authority, Vermont Bond Bank, Energy Action Network, and VGS.

-TENs development expertise provided by Emergent Urban Concepts.
+In-depth TENs development expertise provided by Jared Rodriguez, Community Decarbonization Partners.

 Peer review provided by multiple Vermont experts, local and regional leaders, and dedicated volunteers.